-Joe Biden’s speech to America: ‘It is time to turn the page.’
+Joe Biden’s speech to America: ‘It is time to turn the page’

 His attempts to fill key roles in the administration have been the primary focus for his transition, which has gotten off to a brisker pace than those of many of his recent predecessors, according to the nonpartisan Center for Presidential Transition.
 Biden is expected to name additional senior nominees this week, perhaps including his pick for attorney general, the highest-profile role left.

 Pressure has built around the importance of that role, particularly after Biden’s son Hunter disclosed last week that he was under federal investigation for tax issues, which could include whether he failed to report income from Chinese-related business deals.
-Biden has accused Trump of using the Justice Department to carry out his own bidding, making his decision on its leader an important one even as he has pledged not to tell the department whom to investigate or not.
+Biden has accused Trump of using the Justice Department to carry out his own bidding, making his decision on its leader an important one even as he has pledged not to tell the department whom to investigate.

 Restoring faith in the department became even more challenging on Monday night when Trump announced that Barr would resign by Dec.
 23.